evodify/python_homework/advanced_part/README.md

 The script [GSI.py](https://github.com/evodify/python_homework/blob/master/advanced_part/GSI.py) calculates genealogical sorting index (GSI) for a given group/groups on trees from the multi-tree newick file.
 It iterates through all the trees in a file and outputs GSIs for each tree as well as it summarizes the results with a histogram.

-Summarizing the variation in the phylogenetic signal along the genome is problematic due to  large set of trees with varying topology.
+Summarizing the variation in the phylogenetic signal along the genome is problematic due to  a large set of trees with varying topology.
 Often the results of phylogenetic sliding window analysis is visualized with [DensiTree](https://www.cs.auckland.ac.nz/~remco/DensiTree/) :

 ![alt tag] (https://github.com/evodify/python_homework/blob/master/advanced_part/densitree.png)

-Such images (example is taken from [Kryvokhyzha, 2014] (http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-243477)) allows to make some subjective conclusions.
-For example, on the prevailing topology in the genome or blurred relationships between some groups.
+Such images (the example is taken from [Kryvokhyzha, 2014] (http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-243477)) allow makes only subjective conclusions.
+For example, on the prevailing topology in the genome or blurred relationships among some groups.

-However, often researches are interested in quantitative evaluation of different phylogenetic hypotheses.
-GSI allows such quantitative estimation of the degree of exclusive ancestry of a groups of interest.
+However, often researchers are interested in the quantitative evaluation of different phylogenetic hypotheses.
+GSI allows such quantitative estimation of the degree of exclusive ancestry of groups of interest.

 For more detail on GSI see: [Cummings et al. 2008.
 A Genealogical Approach to Quantifying Lineage Divergence.
 Evolution, Vol. 62, No 9. pp.2411-2422](http://onlinelibrary.wiley.com/doi/10.1111/j.1558-5646.2008.00442.x/full)